learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/swift.md

 }
 ```

 In this example the parent view PlayerView keeps a state variable isPlaying and passes it down the PlayButton view.
 Notice the `$` before referencing the variable, which allows us to reach the property wrapped in a `Binding`.
-In this subview, we use the binding to isPlaying to toggle it's value on a button press.
+In this subview, we use the binding to isPlaying to toggle its value on a button press.
 This causes both the views to re-render because the binding changes the value at the source of truth.

+**`Published`**

+Class attributes can be wrapped with `Published`, which allows other variables to subscribe to their changes.

 **`ObservableObject`**

 A class that conforms to this protocol can be used to refresh views when their `Published` attributes change.

-**`Published`**

-Class attributes can be wrapped with `Published`, which allows other variables to subscribe to their changes.
+**`ObservedObject`**

+When passing an instance of a class that conforms to the `ObservableObject` protocol inside a child view, we use the`ObservedObject` wrapper.
+The behaviour of this object is similar to the `Binding` wrapper defined above.

 **`StateObject`**

 When instantiating an object of a class that conforms to the `ObservableObject` protocol inside a parent view, we use the `StateObject` wrapper.
 The behaviour of this object is similar to the `State` wrapper defined above.

-**`ObservedObject`**

-When passing an instance of a class that conforms to the `ObservableObject` protocol inside a child view, we use the`ObservedObject` wrapper.
-The behaviour of this object is similar to the `Binding` wrapper defined above.
 Here is an example of a class and their views in use:

 ```swift
 class UserProgress: ObservableObject { // Define class and protocol